gyubeomim/V-Rep-Autonomous-Vehicle-Simulator/README.md

 <img src="pictures/1.png"  >
 <img src="pictures/gif1.gif"  >

+## Instrunction
-## It's built for Autonomous Vehicle Simulator using V-Rep & ROS simultaneously
-It publishes data `Velodyne PointCloud`, `IMU Sensor`, `GPS`, `Localization (X,Y,Z,Heading)`, `Transform (tf)`
+It's built for Autonomous Vehicle Simulator using V-Rep & ROS simultaneously It publishes data `Velodyne PointCloud`, `IMU Sensor`, `GPS`, `Localization (X,Y,Z,Heading)`, `Transform (tf)`
 to ROS at the same time as soon as you run the simulation.

+1. move `libv_repExtImu.so`, `libv_repExtRosVelodyne.so` to your V-Rep home folder.
+2. build `libv_repExtRosInterface.so` and move to your V-Rep home folder.
+3. open V-Rep and if there is no error, It's OK

 <br /> <br />